-The Moro reflex is absent on the side with the brachial plexus palsy.
+The Moro reflex is absent on the side of injury.

-The health care provider will examine the collarbone to look for a fracture.
-The infant may need to have an x-ray taken of the collarbone.
+The health care provider will examine the clavicle (collarbone) to look for a fracture.
+The infant may need to have an x-ray taken.

-Gentle massage of the arm and range-of-motion exercises are recommended for mild cases.
+Pediatric physical therapists can help with these.
 The infant may need to be seen by specialists if the damage is severe or the condition does not improve in the first few weeks.

-Surgery may be considered if some strength has not returned to the affected muscles by the time the baby is 3 to 9 months old.
+Surgery may be considered if strength does not improve by 3 to 9 months of age.

 It is not clear whether surgery to fix the nerve problem can help.
-Nerve grafts and nerve transfers are sometimes tried in specialized centers with expertise in managing NBPP.
+Surgery may involve nerve grafts or nerve transfers.
+It may take many years for healing to occur.

 In cases of pseudoparalysis, the child will begin to use the affected arm as the fracture heals.
 Fractures in infants heal quickly and easily in most cases.

-Taking measures to avoid a difficult delivery, whenever possible, reduces the risk of brachial plexus palsy in newborn babies.
+It is difficult to prevent NBPP.
+Taking steps to avoid a difficult delivery, whenever possible, reduces the risk.

-Executive summary: Neonatal brachial plexus palsy.
-Report of the American College of Obstetricians and Gynecologists' Task Force on Neonatal Brachial Plexus Palsy.
+Executive summary: neonatal brachial plexus palsy.
+Report of the American College of Obstetricians and Gynecologists' Task Force on neonatal brachial plexus palsy.
 Obstet Gynecol.
-2014 Apr;123(4):902-904.
+2014;123(4):902-904.
 PMID: 24785634

-Last reviewed on: 11/3/2015
+Last reviewed on: 11/9/2021

-Reviewed by: Kimberly G Lee, MD, MSc, IBCLC, Associate Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
+Reviewed by: Kimberly G. Lee, MD, MSc, IBCLC, Clinical Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.